-BUSS was engaged by the Public Transport Authority to conduct inspections and testing of on the roof of the tunnel area to their facility in East Perth.
-The tunnel had presented with historical evidence of water ingress and damage in the form of stalactites and rust staining to the soffit.
+BUSS was engaged by the Public Transport Authority to conduct inspections and testing to the roof of the tunnel at their facility in East Perth.
+The tunnel had presented with evidence of historical water ingress damage in the form of stalactites and rust staining to the soffit.

-- All work was completed without any interruption to site operations.
+- All work was completed with no interruption to facility operations; and

 - A long-term water ingress issue was resolved.